B-Ali04/Introduction-to-Machine-Learning-Using-Python-/README.md

 ---

 ## About the Project
 This repository serves as a starting point for anyone looking to dive into the world of Data Science and ML.
 It covers the transition from raw data to predictive modeling, focusing on practical implementation rather than just heavy theory.
+This project expects the reader to have some experience programming in Python.

 **Key concepts covered:**
 * Supervised vs. Unsupervised Learning